BLannoo/SLM-Sentiment-Analysis/docs/007_evaluation_metrics_and_analysis.md

 The task requires analyzing the effect of different temperature settings on sentiment classification performance.
 In our experiments, we tested both low (0.2) and high (0.8) temperature settings for each model and prompt template.

-However, given the current experimental setup and dataset size (100 reviews per experiment), we observe a significant variance in the accuracy results.
+Given the current experimental setup and dataset size (100 reviews per experiment), we observe a significant variance in the accuracy results.
 This variance makes it challenging to draw conclusive insights regarding the impact of temperature settings on model performance.
+Generally, one might expect lower temperatures to perform better in binary classification tasks, as they promote more deterministic and less creative outputs.
+However, our results provide no confirmation for this.

 ### Key Observations: